skylight-hq/skylight.digital/_projects/ncoc_refugee_admissions_research.md

   they have a friend or family member in the U.S., they have no say in where they're resettled.
-They receive minimal government support through resettlement agencies and, in most cases, have to fend for themselves a few months after relocating to the U.S. Other barriers &mdash; like culture shock, access to transportation and education, and medical and mental health issues &mdash; make navigating resettlement particularly difficult.
+They receive minimal government support through resettlement agencies and, in most cases, have to fend for themselves a few months after relocating to the U.S. Other barriers — like culture shock, access to transportation and education, and medical and mental health issues — make navigating resettlement particularly difficult.
 As one interviewee who spoke perfect English and worked with the U.S. military in Iraq put it when she resettled here in 2013:
   <b>"What was challenging when I first arrived?
 Everything."</b>